 Here is a graph showing the probability of collecting money depending upon how old the debt is.

-If a demand is raised within 30 days, the probability of recovering money is nearly 90%.
-If you wait for 6 months, the chances fall to about 50% and keeps falling there after.
-Flat fees services charged by a collection agency is extremely cheaper than engaging your own staff to handle these account receivables.
+If demand is raised within 30 days, the probability of recovering money is nearly 90%.
+If you wait for 6 months, the chances fall to about 50% and keeps falling thereafter.
+Flat fees services charged by a medical debt collection agency are extremely cost-effective than engaging your own staff to handle these account receivables.

 2. Keep your patients:

-Pre-collections (or Step 1) and Soft collections (Step 2) play a vital role in Medical accounts receivables.
+Attorney-approved Collection Letters (Step 1 or Step 2) play a vital role in medical accounts receivables.
 These two steps attempt to put enough pressure on the patient to pay without annoying him.
-Lets look at this chart before we discuss further.
+Let’s look at this chart before we discuss it further.

 3. No one likes to pay for services.

-- Select an agency which does not charge extra for Address Scrub, Bankruptcy Scrub and Litigious Defaulter Scrub in its Step 1 and Step 2, these costs quickly add up.
-The price per account ( with 5 contacts) varies between $28 to $9.
-More accounts you buy in one go, lower the pricing is.
+- Select an agency that does not charge extra for Address Scrub, Bankruptcy Scrub and Litigious Defaulter Scrub in its Step 1 and Step 2, these costs quickly add up.
+The price per account ( with 5 contacts) varies between $25 to $10.
+The more accounts you buy in one go, the lower the pricing is.

 - Most agencies charge separately for Step 1 and Step 2 services.
 Only a few companies offer a combo package of Step 1 and Step 2, resulting in cost savings for the doctor in the range of 30% – 40% vs when you buy separately.

-- Select an agency which does both English and Spanish demands.
+- Select a medical collection agency that does both English and Spanish demands.

 - Will the agency report your defaulters to the Credit Bureaus after all collection efforts have exhausted, and you get to set that preference.

-This article is equally applicable to all Medical, Dental, Vision, and Veterinary streams.
+This article is equally applicable to Medical, Dental, Vision and Veterinary practices.